HernanBerrazueta/ReactMySQL/README.md

 ---

-First of all you need to create a database called "test" ob mysql and also a table inside of it called "users" and add some items there with the attributes of id, name, age, phone, address, city, country.
+First of all you need to create a database called "test" on mysql and also a table inside of it called "employee" and add some items with the attributes of id, name, age, phone, address, city, country.

 After downloading the project you need to do the next steps on the terminal.